vfshera/laraveldocs-vscode/assets/docs/9.x/packages.md

 <a name="about-artisan-command"></a>
 ### "About" Artisan Command

 Laravel's built-in `about` Artisan command provides a synopsis of the application's environment and configuration.
 Packages may push additional information to this command's output via the `AboutCommand` class.
-Typically, this information may be added from your package service provider's `register` method:
+Typically, this information may be added from your package service provider's `boot` method:

     use Illuminate\Foundation\Console\AboutCommand;

     /**
-     * Register any application services.
+     * Bootstrap any application services.
      *
      * @return void
      */
-    public function register()
+    public function boot()
     {
-        AboutCommand::add('My Package', 'Version', '1.0.0');
+        AboutCommand::add('My Package', fn () => ['Version' => '1.0.0']);
     }

-The `about` command's values may also be provided a closures if deferred execution is desirable:

-    AboutCommand::add('My Package', [
-        'Version' => '1.0.0',
-        'Driver' => fn () => config('my-package.driver'),
-    ]);

 <a name="commands"></a>
 ## Commands